liuliuOD/Dockerize-Templates/MySQL/README.md

 - data volume
   - mysql-volume

+## Setting in .env

-- version
+- VERSION
-  - MySQL: custom the version you want to use in `.env` file, you can find an example in `.env.example`.
+  - custom the version you want to use in `.env` file, you can find an example in `.env.example`.

 ## Build